feathersjs-ecosystem/feathers-mongoose/README.md

 The `mongoose` property is also useful for performing upserts on a `patch` request.
 "Upserts" do an update if a matching record is found, or insert a record if there's no existing match.
 The following example will create a document that matches the `data`, or if there's already a record that matches the `params.query`, that record will be updated.

-Using the `writeResult` mongoose option will append the mongo write result to returned documents, providing details of a `patch` operation.
+Using the `writeResult` mongoose option will return the write result of a `patch` operation, including the _ids of all upserted or modified documents.
 This can be helpful alongside the `upsert` flag, for detecting whether the outcome was a find or insert operation.
-If returning multiple documents, a `_writeResult` field will be added to the first document in the returned array.
-If returning a single document, the `_writeResult` field is added to that document.
 More on write results is available in the [Mongo documentation](https://docs.mongodb.com/manual/reference/method/db.collection.update/#writeresult)

 ```js
 const data = { address: '123', identifier: 'my-identifier' }